Kyle Korver: 2015–16 season

 On November 6, 2015, Korver scored 22 points, hitting all eight of his shots, including four from three-point range, as the Hawks won their sixth straight with a 121–115 victory over the New Orleans Pelicans.
 On December 26, in a win over the New York Knicks, Korver hit one three-pointer and passed Rashard Lewis for ninth place on the all-time list for three-pointers made.
 However, his late December shooting slump marked one of the worst shooting stretches of his career.
 In four games between December 23–29, Korver shot 5-of-33 from the field and a woeful 2-of-27 from three-point range.
 Korver continued to struggle with his shot in January, missing all six of his shots on January 31 against the Miami Heat, marking just the third time in his career that he went 0-of-6 or worse as a starter.
 Over 47 games to begin the season, his 42% field goal shooting was the worst it had been since the 2004–05 season, and his 37% three-point shooting was a career-low success rate.

 2016–17 season

 On December 16, 2016, Korver scored a season-high 19 points and hit a season-high six three-pointers in a 125–121 win over the Toronto Raptors.
 The win gave the Hawks a 13–13 record after 26 games; they began the season 9–2.
 He set a season high on December 30, scoring 22 points in 29 minutes off the bench in a 105–98 win over the Detroit Pistons.
+Depending on the source/minimum threshold, Korver left the Hawks as the franchise career three-point percentage all-time leader (.452).
+NBA.com shows him as the leader, but Sports Reference does not (Tony Snell, 62–109 56.9%).